teamforage/devops-challenge/README.md

 * Although this "users service" is very small and focused, we should be prepared for multi-environments (dev, staging, production, etc...) with full pipeline (including testing, linting, and more...) in the future.
 Make sure your solution is opened for such future changes.

 * Use whichever CI/CD tool you want.
+# TODO convert to AWS
 * Use `GCR` (Google Container Registry) as the docker registry and `GKE` (Google Kubernetes Engine) as the docker platform.
 * Work on local github repository.
 * Make sure the solution is *__private__*, not public.
 Only available for you and us.
+# TODO convert to AWS
 * Consider using managed services.
 For mongo you may use `Atlas` - https://www.mongodb.com/cloud/atlas.
 * For the sake of the exercise, `/health` endpoint randomly returns that the health is false.
 * For simplicity, the service logs all the requests to the console.